Winsu/QuineMcCluskey/README.md

 # QuineMcCluskey

-QuinMcCluskey method to simplificate Boolean Function.
+QuinMcCluskey method to simplify Boolean Function.

 #How to run it